 - Divide the cake batter equally between the 2 tins and bake in the middle of the oven, as before for 15 – 20 minutes.
 Mine were baked at 15 minutes.

-- After 5 minutes cooling run a palette knife around the outside of the cake, tip out gently and allow to cool on a rack.
+- After 5 minutes cooling run a palette knife around the outside of the cake, turn out gently and allow to cool on a rack.

 - Once cool your cake is ready to assemble and decorate.